Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/iceberg.md

 ### Performance considerations

-Every ten thousand pieces of incoming Hero Pixel data in a stream ————we call it a batch, would produce one data file (Parquet/Avro) in an Iceberg table.
+Every ten thousand pieces of incoming HeroPixeldata in a stream ————we call it a batch, would produce one data file (Parquet/Avro) in an Iceberg table.
 As the quantity of Iceberg data files grows, it causes an unnecessary amount of metadata and less efficient queries from file open costs.
 Iceberg provides data file compaction action to improve this case, you can read more about compaction